storyfeet/dugi_bialan/content/works/little_red.md

 # "This is very good so I can look at you."

-go "ba ma ma min mi. gudei vin li wei giama suli mudei"
+go "ba ma ma min mi. gudei vin li wei giama vuli mudei"

 # "Oh my granny. your ears have gotten soo big"